-A BIG THANK YOU TO OUR COMMUNITY MEMBER GROUP!
+A BIG THANK YOU TO OUR COMMUNITY MEMBERS!

-The North Okanagan Good Food Box would like to extend a heartfelt thank you to our many individual community member sponsors and volunteers.
+The North Okanagan Good Food Box would like to extend a heartfelt thank you to the many individual community members who make the Good Food Box possible.

 Thank you for your commitment to a healthier North Okanagan!